nasa/harmony-maskfill/README.md

 If there has been a lot of work since the last release, then this step may be tricky.
 An additional branch to deal with merge conflicts may be required.

+### Harmony releases:

+The Bamboo build plan and deployment project for MaskFill are configured to deploy a new version to the Harmony SIT and Sandbox environments every time a pull request is merged into the `dev` branch.
+From that point, a release to SIT can be manually promoted to UAT, or even production via Bamboo at `ci.earthdata.nasa.gov`.
+Note, the long term access keys for each environment will need to be up to date for these deployments to be successful.
+If the deployments fail it is likely due to out-of-date AWS long term access credentials.

 ## Running locally (SDPS method):